 Facebook Inc. supports its social media business through corporate social responsibility (CSR) programs that address stakeholders’ interests and concerns.
-In Archie Carroll’s model, businesses affect stakeholders, and vice versa.
+In Archie Carroll’s theory, businesses affect stakeholders, and vice versa.
 In the case of Facebook, stakeholders are highly varied, especially because of the company’s global reach.
 As the largest social media business in the global market, the firm affects more than a billion online users as stakeholders.
 It is of critical importance for Facebook Inc. to ensure that its corporate social responsibility programs and policies are satisfactory in addressing all stakeholders’ concerns.
 Doing so creates a business condition that supports customer loyalty and Facebook’s competitive advantage.

 A stakeholder analysis of Facebook Inc. underscores the significance of comprehensive corporate social responsibility (CSR) programs and policies.
 A strategy that addresses this need satisfies stakeholders’ concerns while also supporting Facebook’s business strategic objectives in the global online social media market.

 Facebook’s social media business affects stakeholders around the world.
 This situation requires global standards for the company’s corporate social responsibility initiatives to satisfy stakeholders’ interests.
 Facebook Inc. has the following stakeholder groups, arranged according to importance in its CSR strategy: